P.F. Chang's Singapore Street Noodles (Copycat Recipe)

 Why This Singapore Street Noodles Recipe Works

-• A wet curry sauce instead of dry spices.
-P.F.
-Chang’s whisks their curry powder into a sauce with soy sauce, oyster sauce, vinegar, sriracha, and ketchup.
-The sauce coats the noodles evenly instead of leaving you with oily patches of curry flavor.
+- A wet curry sauce instead of dry spices.
+Instead of blooming dry curry powder in oil, I whisk it into a sauce with soy sauce, oyster sauce, vinegar, sriracha, and ketchup.
+That gets an even coat of curry on every noodle instead of the oily patches you get the traditional way.

-• S&B Oriental Curry Powder.
-Former cooks confirmed this is the brand the restaurant uses.
-It’s a mild Japanese curry that adds flavor without overpowering everything else in the dish.
+- S&B Oriental Curry Powder.
+This is the brand that got me closest in testing.
+It's a mild Japanese curry that adds flavor without overpowering everything else in the dish.

-• Alkaline soy marinade for both proteins.
-The same baking soda and soy sauce brine used across P.F.
-Chang’s menu tenderizes the chicken and gives the shrimp that bouncy texture you get at the restaurant.
+- Alkaline soy marinade for both proteins.
+The same baking soda and soy sauce brine I use across the P.F.
+Chang's proteins tenderizes the chicken and gives the shrimp that bouncy texture you get at the restaurant.

-• Dehydrated minced garlic, rehydrated before cooking.
-P.F.
-Chang’s uses this for most of their stir-fry dishes instead of fresh garlic.
-You’ll find it on the spice aisle at most grocery stores.
+- Dehydrated minced garlic, rehydrated before cooking.
+I use this across the P.F.
+Chang's stir-fries instead of fresh garlic because fresh garlic scorches at wok temperatures and the rehydrated kind doesn't.
+You'll find it on the spice aisle at most grocery stores.

 Ingredients You'll Need